 Prepare the pie

 - Take the pie dough out of the refrigerator and roll out to about ¼” thick.
-Use extra flour to keep dough from sticking to the counter and roller.
-Use a 3” heart shape cookie cutter and cut out 9 hearts.
+Use extra cocoa powder to keep dough from sticking to the counter and roller.
+Use a 3" heart shape cookie cutter and cut out 9 hearts.

 - Re-roll the scraps to about ⅛” thick and cut out 9 more hearts.
 One batch of pie dough should be enough for 9 hand pies.
 Place the pie dough on a parchment lined baking sheet and refrigerate until ready to use.